-(iii) Financial assets measured at FVTPL:
+(iii) Financial assets measured at fair value through profit and loss (FVTPL):

 Financial assets in this category are those assets which have been either designated by management upon initial recognition or are mandatorily required to be measured at fair value under IFRS 9.
 Management designates an instrument at FVTPL that otherwise meet the requirements to be measured at amortised cost or at FVOCI only if it eliminates, or significantly reduces, an accounting mismatch that would otherwise arise.
 Financial assets with contractual cashflows not representing solely payment of principal and profit are mandatorily required to be measured at FVTPL.